hoffmangroup/newmap/README.md

 ## Introduction

 Newmap is a software package that efficiently identifies uniquely mappable regions of any genome.
-It accomplishes this task by outputting the minimum length of a k-mer that uniquely maps to a given position in the genome.
-From these ranges of values, the single-read mappability and the multi-read mappability for a k-length can be generated.
+It accomplishes this task by outputting read lengths at every position that are unique to that genome.
+From these ranges of values, the single-read mappability and the multi-read mappability for a specific read length can be generated.

-Newmap can search for minimum k-mer lengths for specific values, or entire continuous ranges using a binary search method allowing for computing all possible minimum unique k-mer lengths for any sequence.
+Newmap can search for minimum k-mer/read lengths for specific values, or entire continuous ranges using a binary search method allowing for computing all possible minimum unique k-mer/read lengths for any sequence.

 Newmap requires a CPU that supports the AVX2 instruction set.